balkrishnarawool/vectordb-talk/README.md

 - The Mathemagic of Vector Databases
 - Making Sense of Vector Databases

 This talk creates a tiny Vector Database using Java's Vector API.
+[Tiny Vector DB](vectordb-examples/src/main/java/com/balarawool/vectordb/db/VectorDB.java)

 It introduces vectors with their mathematical representation and adds several concepts to it.
 While doing that it shows various exmaples with increasing complexity which include these concpets.